Industrial Manipulators: Pneumatic vs Electric vs Vacuum

 - Factories oriented towards automation and Industry 4.0

-In return, electric manipulators usually have a higher initial investment cost and require a better-controlled working environment compared to pneumatic ones.
+In return, electronic manipulators typically have a higher initial investment cost and require a better-controlled working environment compared to pneumatic ones.

-Unlike the two types above, vacuum lifters do not focus on the lifting mechanism but focus on the method of gripping the object.
-The system uses vacuum pressure (negative pressure) combined with suction cups to hold the object tightly during lifting and moving.
+Unlike the two types above, vacuum industrial manipulators do not focus on the lifting mechanism, but rather on the method of gripping the object.
+The system uses vacuum pressure (negative pressure) combined with suction cups to hold the object securely during lifting and moving.

 The core principle is to create a pressure difference between the inside of the suction cup and the outside environment.
-It is the atmospheric pressure that pushes the object tightly against the suction cup, not "suction force" in the conventional sense.
+It is the atmospheric pressure that pushes the object tightly against the suction cup, not a suction force in the conventional sense.

 Main components: